Biden team charges ahead with 2020 plans despite allegations: It's ‘strengthened his resolve’

 Asked if the developments would slow Biden’s decision-making process, the adviser answered: “Absolutely not.”
 The source, who asked to remain anonymous to speak more freely, added that a Biden announcement could likely come in late April – after Easter – or soon afterward.

-The release of the video on Wednesday came amid allegations that Biden had made them feel uncomfortable with what was described as inappropriate touching.
+The release of the video on Wednesday came amid allegations from numerous women that Biden had made them feel uncomfortable with what was described as inappropriate touching.

 "Social norms are changing.
 I understand that, and I've heard what these women are saying," Biden tweeted.
 "Politics to me has always been about making connections, but I will be more mindful about respecting personal space in the future.
 That's my responsibility and I will meet it."